QuestPDF/QuestPDF-Documentation/docs/api-reference/default-text-style.md

 # Default text style

-For professional documents, it is important to keep consistent typography.
+For professional documents, it is important to maintain consistent typography.
 At the same time, documents that contain many text elements (e.g. reports) may become troublesome to configure, even with techniques such as [global text styles](/api-reference/page#global-text-style) or [DSL extensions](/concepts/creating-dsl) (creating more complex structures defined as C# extension methods).

 This element allows you to override text styles in all its children at once.